vcare

 Read More

-The Treadmill Test (TMT) is a diagnostic procedure used to evaluate heart function during physical exertion.
+The Treadmill Test (TMT) is also known as a Cardiac Stress Test or Exercise Stress Test.
+It is a diagnostic procedure used to evaluate heart function during physical exertion.
 The patient walks on a treadmill while their heart rate, blood pressure, and ECG are monitored.
 It helps diagnose conditions like coronary artery disease and assess overall cardiovascular health.
+Diagnose coronary artery disease (CAD) or other heart conditions, Assess the severity of heart issues, Evaluate the effectiveness of heart treatments or medications, Monitor heart health in patients with known heart disease, Determine safe levels of exercise for rehabilitation programs.

 Read More